sigroot/FW_LED_Applet_Interface/README.md

 ## Preamble
 **THIS IS UNOFFICIAL SOFTWARE.
 I AM NOT AFFILIATED WITH FRAMEWORK**

-This repository contains a rust library for communicating with the [FW_LED_Matrix_Interface](https://github.com/sigroot/FW_LED_Matrix_Interface).
+This repository contains a rust library for communicating with the [FW_LED_Matrix_Board](https://github.com/sigroot/FW_LED_Matrix_Board) server.
 A single 'AppletInterface' struct represents either a 9x1 status bar or one of four 9x11 applets on the matrix interface.

-This repository requires the [FW_LED_Matrix_Interface](https://github.com/sigroot/FW_LED_Matrix_Interface) repositories.
-The matrix interface server must be running
+This repository requires the [FW_LED_Matrix_Board](https://github.com/sigroot/FW_LED_Matrix_Board) repository.
+The matrix board server must be running

 Thanks to [Ecca](https://community.frame.work/t/use-cases-for-the-led-matrix-module/39171/75) on the Framework Forums for the idea of separating the LED matrix into separate modules.
 ## Capabilities